isaiahelixer/isaiahelixer.github.io/docs/04-Schematic/schematic.md

 ## Resources

-The schematic as a PDF download is available [*here*](https://github.com/user-attachments/files/23246346/Subsystem.Schematic.Design.pdf), and the Zip folder of the project [*here*](https://github.com/user-attachments/files/23157733/Subsystem.Schematic.Design.zip).
+The schematic as a PDF download is available [*here*](https://github.com/user-attachments/files/23246346/Subsystem.Schematic.Design.pdf), and the Zip folder of the project [*here*]([Sensors Subsystem.zip](https://github.com/user-attachments/files/23246370/Sensors.Subsystem.zip)